kylebebak/react-redux-query/README.md

 ### `useData` hook

-If you just want to subscribe to data changes without sending a request, use the `useData` hook (which is used by `useQuery` and `usePoll` under the hood).
+If you just want to subscribe to data changes without sending a request, use the `useData` hook (which is used by `useQuery` under the hood).

 It takes a `key` and an `options` object (it omits the `fetcher`).
 It [connects your component to Redux](https://react-redux.js.org/api/hooks#useselector) and returns the data object at `key`, with a subset of properties specified by `options.dataKeys`.
 To avoid unnecessary rerenders, only `response` and `responseMs` are included by default.

-You can pass an array of additional keys (`'error'`, `'errorMs'`, `'fetchMs'`, `'inFlight'`) to subscribe to changes in these metadata properties as well.
+You can pass an array of additional keys (`'error'`, `'errorMs'`, `'fetchMs'`, `'inFlight'`) to subscribe to changes in these properties as well.

 To control whether your component rerenders when data changes, you can pass in a custom equality comparator using `options.compare`.
 This function takes previous data and next data as args.
 If it returns false, your connected component rerenders, else it doesn't.
 It uses `shallowEqual` by default, which means any change in the `data.response` object triggers a rerender.